 How to Get the Best Out of Solo Ads

-The only thing that is surely accurate in solo advertising; every visitor matters!
+The only thing that is completely valid in solo advertising; every visitor matters!

 So, here are some tips and tricks to get the best out of solo ads.

 I cannot insist on talking about the importance of tracking in solo ads.
-Only when you know whose solo ad traffic is converting better with your sales funnel can you scale your campaigns by ordering more.
+You can scale your campaigns by ordering more when you know your sales funnel converts to your solo ad traffic.